stacklok/codegate-docs/STYLE-GUIDE.md

 - Use alt text to describe images for readers using screen readers and to assist search engines.
-- Be consistent when taking screenshots - use the same OS if possible (macOS has been used in CodeGate docs to date) and zoom level (ex: zoom twice in VS Code, 125% in browsers).
+- Be consistent when taking screenshots - use the same OS if possible (macOS has been used in Stacklok docs to date) and zoom level (ex: zoom twice in VS Code, 125% in browsers).
 - Crop screenshots to the relevant portion of the interface.
 - Use the primary brand color (`#5058ff`) for annotations like callouts and